 A Pop-up Voting set-up, transported by van, will be deployed to Pescadero and La Honda on Election Day to address geographically remote areas where a fixed site is not needed for the small population.
 Voting equipment will be set-up inside local buildings.
+The Pop-up Voting set-ups were well-received in Pescadero and La Honda on Election Day in June and November of 2018.
+During the March 3, 2020 Election, a Pop-up Voting set-up will be piloted in the City of East Palo Alto.

 For the November 3, 2020 Presidential Election, the Elections Division would like to expand the Pop-up Voting set-up with the acquisition of a mobile voting unit to offer early voting in several locations not usually set-up as traditional polling places.
 The mobile unit will also be used for voter registration, education and stand by in case of an unexpected disaster.